seanf316/PC-Haven/TESTING.md

 Functional testing was carried out on the Contact Us page, the Contact Us page is fully responsive see Feature images and Mobile gifs in [README.md](README.md)

-A custom Contact messaged received email has been created and is sent automatically to the Contact email address, you can see more in the Feature imgs in [README.md](README.md)
+A custom Contact message received email has been created and is sent automatically to the Contact email address, you can see more in the Feature images in [README.md](README.md)

 `As a Developer I can add functionality to allow the customer to contact the site owner so that any issue they encounter can be logged and resolved`